Steep drop in net Swiss arrivals

 There was a net migration of 25,526 people to Switzerland during the first half of this year.
 That is down by 11.9% from the net migration of 28,990 people to Switzerland during January-to-June 2016.

-The slowdown was more pronounced among people arriving from the European Union and other members of the European Free Trade Association, the small club of nations –Iceland, Liechtenstein, Norway and Switzerland – that has access to the European single market without being part of the EU.
+The slowdown was more pronounced among people arriving from the European Union and other members of the European Free Trade Association (EFTA), the small club of nations –Iceland, Liechtenstein, Norway and Switzerland – that has access to the European single market without being part of the EU.

 Net migration from the EU and EFTA to Switzerland in the first half of this year was 15,033 people, or 21.5% less than the 19,140 people during the comparable time last year.